DoubleCouponDay/Chunkus/README.md

 # Rasterizer
 the project objective

 convert jpg, png files to svg files!

 it has a Rust component and a C component.

-Building
-    it should work on windows and linux

-    install rust and xmake

-build tool
+# build tool

 xmake

-package manager
+# package manager

 conan.io

-libraries used
+# libraries used

 libjpg, libpng, nanosvg

-test runner
+# test runner

 run the xmake tool to test the C component.

 # Building
+it should work on windows and linux

+install rust and xmake

-`xmake f -m debug`
+    xmake f -m debug